UGM Staff Profiles

 Development Director

-On November 12, 2010, Eileen Trussell joined the Union Gospel Mission family.
-Eileen believes that God sent her to the Mission, a feeling that is shared by all the staff.
+On November 12, 2010, Eileen Trussell joined the Union Gospel Mission family believing that God sent her here.

 Having grown up in Larchmont, NY, she moved to Southern California in 1986 and landed in a career of real estate.
 She moved up to Sacramento in 1994 and continued her real estate profession with her husband, David.
 By 1998, they had their own real estate sales/mortgage company.